AdobeDocs/experience-manager-release-information.en/README.md

-# Adobe Experience Manager Pattern Detection
+# Adobe Experience Manager Release Information

-This is the repository for Adobe Experience Manager Pattern Detection.
+This is the repository for Adobe Experience Manager Release Information.

 Your contributions to the documentation are welcome.
 Please see the following resources: